Conversion Clearing Accounts

-Due to system differences between accounting platforms, we may use clearing accounts to assist in transferring certain data.
+Due to system differences between accounting platforms, we use clearing accounts during the conversion process to help transfer certain data.
+These accounts enable us to accurately replicate the financial information from your original software into Xero.

 For MYOB files these accounts are called: